redis/redis-doc/commands/sort.md

 Redis is UTF-8 aware, assuming you correctly set the `!LC_COLLATE` environment variable.

-The number of returned elementes can be limited using the `!LIMIT` modifier.
+The number of returned elements can be limited using the `!LIMIT` modifier.
 This modifier takes the `offset` argument, specifying the number of elements to skip and the `count` argument, specifying the number of elements to return from starting at `offset`.
 The following example will return 10 elements of the